aditya-raj/api_doc/docs/limits.rst

     - Modify the application such that the number of requests made in an hour is below the usage limit.
-    - Contact the Votizen API Business Sales team at developer@votizen.com for more information how to purchase additional quota.
+    - Contact the Votizen API Business Sales team at developer@votizen.com for more information on how to purchase additional quota.

 Multiple violations of attempting to access the Votizen API while over the rate limit will result in a suspension of the API key.
 A courtesy notice will be